takuti/takuti.me/_content/note/mlss-kyoto-2015.md

 ---
-title: "Machine Learning Summer School 2015 Kyoto #MLSSKYOTO"
+date: 2015-10-03
 lang: en
-date: 2015-10-03
+recommendations: [/note/new-year-resolution-2017/, /note/phpcon-2015/, /note/parallel-vs-concurrent/]
+title: 'Machine Learning Summer School 2015 Kyoto #MLSSKYOTO'
 ---

 Hi, I am takuti, a master's student in Japan.
 Currently, I am working on matrix factorization and approximation.
 Also, my research interests are in web engineering, mining and their applications such as recommender systems.